 A knowledgeable load bank supplier can rent the appropriate load banks to conduct your UPS test.
 UPS load testing is typically performed using either AC or DC resistive load banks.
 Although you can use reactive load banks too, they are usually larger and heavier.
 An AC load bank can test the entire UPS system.
 A DC load bank tests the UPS batteries.

-Because load banks produce heat, your supplier must accommodate heat dissipation during testing.
+Because these battery testers produce heat, your supplier must accommodate heat dissipation during testing.
 Also, the load bank’s fans used for cooling can create noise.
 An experienced provider will work with you to conduct testing away from sensitive alarms, sprinkler systems, and staff offices.

 Proper UPS load bank testing determines system and battery performance.
 You can identify problems and take action before you experience a crippling outage.
 UPS load bank testing ensures all components within your backup power system are integrated properly and will work together as intended.

 ComRent’s team of load bank experts helps ensure successful UPS load bank testing for data centers.
 We provide a complimentary consultation to review your project and propose the right load bank solution to meet your requirements.
 Contact us today.